agiledev-students-spring-2023/git-workflow-practice-ak8000/README.md

 gogle search on an iPhone.
 Since Google is used every day at such a grand scale, it has to ensure that users are top under risk of their information being stolen or installing malicious software when they are using it.

+## Anh's Thoughts:
+As a daily Google search user, I find this very interesting too!
+To me, I think it is interesting because I never quite noticed the dangers of ads on Google search results.
+I usually avoid the ads just knowing that they paid Google to place their links on top of other "legit" results first, but sometimes, I unintentionally click the ad links when I'm unaware of the small "ad" logo.
+I didn't think it could be dangerous but now with the insight from this article (how these links could lead to other links of malicious software), I will definitely be more careful.
+Thank you for bringing awareness to this article!